neowit/vim-force.com/README.md

 in Visualforce pages, making it impossible to go-to actual problem line if compile/save fails due to a syntax error.

-Apex [auto-completion](http://youtu.be/u-6JQNuWRdE) is a work in progress and there are many  cases when it may not work as expected.
+Apex/SOQL auto-completion is a work in progress and there are many cases when it may not work as expected.

 ## Installation/System requirements